IrinaTsirkalova/Cucumber-CinemaReservationSystem/README.md

 - When making a reservation user has to choose the movie name, the number of tickets, the date and the time.

-- User cannot reserve already booked seats.
+- Users cannot reserve already booked seats.

 **The system has the following test scenarios:**